camunda/camunda-docs/docs/self-managed/identity/user-guide/roles/add-assign-role.md

 description: "Use Identity to create a role and assign a role to a user."
 ---

 To use [Identity](/self-managed/identity/what-is-identity.md), an account is required.
 We refer to this account as a user.
-Access to the components within the stack can be controlled by the roles assigned to a user.
+Access to the components within Camunda 8 can be controlled by the roles assigned to a user.

 In this guide we will show you how to use Identity to create a role and assign a role to a user.